marcpage/libernet/README.md

 ## Personal Key

-A personal key is a PEM encoded public key that is stored without encryption (similar to [Address History](#address-history)) but with possible compression if it reduces the size.
+A personal key is a PEM encoded public key (possibly zlib compressed) that is stored without encryption (similar to [Address History](#address-history)) but with possible compression if it reduces the size.
 The [identity](#data-identity) of the personal key is the identifier for a person or node.